 These landmarks, combined with many subdivisions and gated communities, make the city a popular residential choice.
-The city’s size ensures there will always be a good number and variety of houses and lots for sale, as well as townhouses for rent.
-From the quiet streets of New Manila to the suburban villages of Fairview and Novaliches, urban dwellers will never feel a lack in available options, especially when it comes to houses for rent in Quezon City.
+The city’s size ensures there will always be a good number and variety of properties for sale, as well as house and lots for rent.
+From the quiet streets of New Manila to the suburban villages of Fairview and Novaliches, urban dwellers will never feel a lack of available options, especially when it comes to houses for rent in Quezon City.

 The city’s livability is marked by its numerous commercial and lifestyle establishments, which can be found practically everywhere.
 Individuals looking for a house for rent in Quezon City are often likely to find properties located close to a shopping mall or a mixed-use township.
 Such developments include Eastwood City in Libis and the Araneta Center in Cubao.
 Properties in Diliman are close major shopping centers like TriNoma and SM North EDSA.
 Other notable areas are the following:

 Primarily residential, Tandang Sora is the location of a number of subdivisions, having some of the more diverse residential options in the city.
 Subdivisions in QC include Town & Country Gardenville, San Pedro Subdivisions, Villa Concepcion, National Irrigation Administration or NIA Village, and National Power Corporation or NPC Village, just to name a few.